-Define any headers if required.
-You can see a preview of the URL and the JSON Payload.
 You can also send a test notification to the HTTPS Endpoint you just configured.
-Click ‘Save Notification Hook’
+Click ‘Save Notification Hook’.

-We have to add create an alert rule to invoke this notification hook.
+We have to create an alert rule to invoke this notification hook.

 To define a sample metric for an example server instance and setup alerting for that metric,